 Analyst Note| Richard Hilgert |

-Narrow-moat Autoliv, supplier of air bags, seat belts, and steering wheels to the global auto industry, reported fourth-quarter earnings per share before special items of $2.19, $0.26 better than the FactSet sell-side consensus estimate of $1.39 by $0.19 but was $2.60 above the COVID-19-affected loss per share of $1.40 reported last year.
+Narrow-moat Autoliv, supplier of air bags, seat belts, and steering wheels to the global auto industry, reported second-quarter earnings per share before special items of $1.20.
+This missed the FactSet sell-side consensus estimate of $1.39 by $0.19 but was $2.60 above the COVID-19-affected loss per share of $1.40 reported last year.
 The microchip shortage, which caused sporadic customer production changes, and higher raw material costs both contributed to the underperformance.
 Revenue nearly doubled from the year-ago period, up $1.0 billion to $2.0 billion, due to pandemic-related industrywide shutdowns last year.
-Excluding the positive currency effect, organic revenue was up 13%, significantly outperforming a roughly 2% increase in global light-vehicle production by nearly 11 percentage points with all major regions contributing to the outperformance.
-Autoliv stock was bid 5% higher on the results and on management’s positive 2021 outlook.
-The 3-star-rated shares currently trade at a 10% premium to our $85 fair value estimate.
+Excluding the positive currency effect, organic revenue was up 85%, outperforming a 52% increase in global light-vehicle production by 33 percentage points on a strong launch schedule of new business.